hacs/documentation/documentation/publish/include.md

 This checks that there is a info.md (or readme.md if configured) file with content in the repository.

+### Check Images

+_Only applies to plugins and themes._

+This checks that there are images in the defined information file that HACS render.

 ### Check Repository

 This checks genreal things about the repository like: